devlewis/haiku-shift-client/README.md

 popular form being 3 lines of 5 syllables, 7 syllables, and 5 syllables.

-"Haiku Generator" logic controls the syllables and grammar rules for each line.
+"Haiku Generator" logic controls the syllables and grammar rules for each line, based primarily on user's inputs.

-Users can also view the "Collection" of previously created haikus.
+Users can view the "Collection" of previously created haikus.

 Finally, by clicking "Haiku Shift", users can view a randomly generated haiku - based on the inputs of previous users.